vndrija/OnlineSchool/README.md

 # Online School
-Project I did for my "Platforms for Object-oriented programming" class for my college (third semestar)
+Project I did for my "Platforms for Object-oriented programming" class for my college (third semestar).

+Stand-alone GUI .NET application in WPF technology for viewing and scheduling individual lessons in foreign language schools.

 # Install / Start
 First you will need to clone this repository.